Al-Wehdat SC: Fans

-Al Wehdat has about 3 million Wehdati fans in Jordan.
-The fan's most popular chant is "Allah, Wehdat, Al Quds Arabiya" (God, Wehdat, Jerusalem is Arabian).
+Al-Wehdat has more than 3 million Wehdati fans in Jordan.
+The fan's most popular chant is "Allah, Wehdat, Al-Quds Arabiya" (God, Wehdat, Jerusalem is Arab).

-Al-Wehdat has an ultras named Wehdaty Group (WG) that was founded on 13 September 2012.
+Al-Wehdat has an ultras named Wehdaty Group (WG), the first ultras in Jordan it was founded on 13 September 2012.
 Their motto is "We support until death".

 Derby of Jordan

 Derby of Jordan is a football traditional game between Al-Wehdat and Al-Faisaly.
-These games receive great interest among the sports community on the Domestic and Arab level due to its intensity and a long history between the two teams.
 The Derby is as known for its intensity on the pitch as it is for the tensions off the pitch.
 The two clubs first met on 28 November 1976.